There I was hiking up an active volcano and I was worried that something else was gonna explode — my bladder. I gotta pee. Really bad.

 The View from the Top

 The vista from the viewpoint was unforgettable.
 The forested slopes of the surrounding ridges lead to a bare reddish banks of the green crater lake.
 Some parts of the naked slopes let out some steam (or smoke) coming from its volcanic gut.
 The wind was as violent as your regular video game but the water of the crater lake was still and gentle.
 The only thing that let us down was the sky, which remained cloudy.
-The crater would have looked so much lighter and brighter had the sky been blue.
+The crater would have looked so much lighter had the sky been blue.
 But, of course, we can’t have everything.

 A few vendors stationed at the ridge offered refreshments and buko juice was the favorite.
-I would have loved it but I was afraid my urinary system was reaching its maximum capacity already.
+I would have loved it, but I was afraid my urinary system was reaching its maximum capacity already.
 Benches provide a good place for tourists to rest and just appreciate the beauty that surrounded them.

 After my friends finished their buko juice, our guide pointed us to a higher point where, he said, we could have a more gorgeous panorama.